noi-techpark/odh-docs/source/datasets.rst

 applications that combine data from different datasets and correlate them in some useful way.

+.. changed |today| to a static date 4 iaa

-.. note:: This page was last updated on |today|, hence all information about the availability of datasets is correct as of this date.
+.. note:: This page was last updated on 15th January 2019, hence all information about the availability of datasets is correct as of this date.
 This page will be updated in due time as soon as more material will be made available.

    This page will be soon removed, as all the information statically provided here will be in the near future be replaced by :ref:`the broker service <broker>`, which dynamically maintains the list.

-As seen in :numref:`domains`, data originate from different domains (Mobility, Tourism, and so on); they are gathered from sensors and packed within :strong:`datasets`. `Sensors` can be for example GPS devices installed on buses that send their real-time geographic
+As seen in :numref:`domains-diagram`, data originate from different domains (Mobility, Tourism, and so on); they are gathered from sensors and packed within :strong:`datasets`. `Sensors` can be for example GPS devices installed on buses that send their real-time geographic